MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/AdaptiveGridView.md

     If there are not enough items to fill one row, the control will stretch the items until all available space is filled.
 This can result in much wider items than specified.
 If you prefer your items to always stay close to the DesiredWidth, you can set the **StretchContentForSingleRow** property to **false**, to prevent further stretching.

-## Sample Code
+## Sample Project

 [AdaptiveGridView Sample Page Source](https://github.com/Microsoft/WindowsCommunityToolkit//tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/AdaptiveGridView).
-You can see this in action in [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9NBLGGH4TLCQ).
+You can [see this in action](uwpct://Controls?sample=AdaptiveGridView) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Requirements